 For loans made after July 1999, lenders are required (by federal law) to automatically cancel Private Mortgage Insurance (PMI) when the balance of the loan falls lower than 78 percent of the purchase price � but not when the loan reaches 22 percent equity.
 (This law does not include certain higher risk mortgages.)
 However, if your equity gets to 20% (no matter what the original price was), you can cancel PMI (for a mortgage loan closed after July 1999).

-Review your statements often.
-You'll want to stay aware of the the purchase prices of the houses that sell in your neighborhood.
-You are paying mostly interest if your mortgage loan closed fewer than 5 years ago, so your principal probably hasn't gone down much.
+Study your loan statements often.
+Also be aware of the price that other homes are selling for in your neighborhood.
+You've been paying mostly interest if your mortgage closed fewer than 5 years ago, so your principal most likely hasn't been reduced by much.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.